 In contrast an ERP system would track all material movements and operations using barcode scanners.
 It would provide an accurate and real time inventory status which removes the safety stock requirement to hedge against uncertainty.
 That working capital would be freed up for deployment elsewhere in the operation.
 This data is available to anyone, anywhere, at any time and on any device.

 Lean manufacturing principles offer significant opportunity to maximize the efficiency and profitability of any manufacturing enterprise whether small or large.
 However waste elimination requires accurate data tracking and manual data management is not up to the task.
-In order to gain full control over waste elimination accurate data tracking is required which can only be undertaken effectively with an ERP system.
+In order to gain full control over waste elimination accurate data tracking is required which can only be undertaken effectively with a manufacturing ERP system.